 First Appearance: Avengers Annual #7 (1977)

-The Space Stone gives its user complete control over space itself.
-This allows for instantaneous travel across any distance, the ability to teleport objects, and even the power to manipulate the space around others.
-In the MCU, the Space Stone was housed within the Tesseract, a cosmic cube that played a major role in several films.
+The Space Stone grants complete control over space itself: instantaneous travel across any distance, teleportation of objects, and the ability to warp the space around others.
+In the MCU it was housed inside the Tesseract, the glowing cosmic cube that drove the plots of Captain America: The First Avenger, The Avengers, and Captain Marvel.

 The Time Stone (or Gem)